-Comprehensive Planning is a division of the Community Development Department and is responsible for long-range planning, future land use plan, plan implementation, development reports, demographic data, regulatory review, and community programs.
+Comprehensive Planning is a division of the Community Development Department and is responsible for long-range planning, future land use plan, plan implementation, development reports, demographic data, regulatory review, neighborhood services, Community Development Block Grant program, and community programs.

 Annual Development Reports

 Comprehensive Planning prepares a report each year identifying development activity in Bentonville.
 It includes projects and requests that come through the Planning Commission as well as building permit data.
 See reports...

 Public Art Advisory Committee

 - The Public Art Advisory Committee is appointed by the Mayor and approved by City Council.
 They are responsible for:

 - Serving in an advisory capacity to City Council for recommending artwork to be placed on public property

 - Providing technical advisement on the development of a public art program